Kempley, St Mary's Church

 Above all the figures are a wealth of stars representing the Apocalypse.
 On both chancel walls are figures of the Apostles sitting in judgement, whose heads are turned upwards towards the figure of Christ above them.
 One standing figure carrying a sword may be a likeness of Sir Hugh de Lacy.
 A painting of heavenly Jerusalem surrounds a small Norman window.

-In the nave, on the south side of the chancel arch is a much faded representation of The Three Marys at the Sepulchre.
+In the nave, on the south side of the chancel arch is a much-faded representation of The Three Marys at the Sepulchre.
 This is contemporary with the chancel paintings.
-The most striking painting in the nave is a circular Wheel of Life, with a series of spokes representing 10 ages of man.
+The most striking painting in the nave s a circular Wheel of Life, with a series of spokes representing 10 ages of man.

 Address: Kempley, Gloucestershire, England